 Like ants and termites, several species of stingless bees have specialized guards or soldiers to defend their colonies from attacks by natural enemies.

-The differentiation of these guardian bees, which are more robust, larger, and in some cases differently colored compared with the more numerous worker bees, evolved in the last 25 million years and coincided with the appearance of parasitic "robber" bees, which represent a major threat to many stingless bee species.
+The differentiation of these guardian bees, which are more robust, larger, and in some cases, colored differently from more common worker bees, evolved in the last 25 million years, and coincided with the appearance of parasitic "robber" bees, which represent a major threat to many stingless bee species.

 "Guards also behave differently from worker bees.
 They don't leave the nest to search for food like foragers.
-They fly near the colony entrance and are the first to engage in a fight if parasitic bees invade," Almeida told.
+They fly near the colony entrance and are the first to engage in a fight if parasitic bees invade," said researcher Eduardo Andrade de Almeida .

-A previous study, published in 2012, had shown that colonies of Tetragonisca angustula (a Brazilian stingless bee species called jataí in Portuguese) are defended by a population of guards approximately 30% larger and differently shaped compared with their nestmates and that their larger body size compared with workers is directly linked to their fighting capabilities.
+A previous study, published in 2012, had shown that colonies of Tetragonisca angustula (a Brazilian stingless bee species called jataí in Portuguese) are defended by a population of guards approximately 30 percent larger and differently shaped from their nestmates, and that their larger body size compared with workers is directly linked to their fighting capabilities.

 The researchers followed up on this finding by investigating whether task-related worker differentiation is common to stingless bee species, the largest group of eusocial bees with over 500 described species, of which more than 300 are found in Brazil.

 To this end, they compared the size and other morphological characteristics of nest guards and foragers for 28 species of stingless bees from different areas of Brazil.
 They chose species that are both relatively common and ecologically varied, with a range of habitats, nesting habits and foraging methods, and with colony sizes varying from a few hundred to tens of thousands of workers.